MaxLogic/maxEventNexus/TASKS.md

 - Spec: spec.md §11.2, bench/readme.md.
 - Extend bench/BenchHarness.pas to compute latency percentiles (p50/p99/p999) and throughput for varying subscriber counts.
 - Output CSV for external plotting and document methodology and KPIs in bench/readme.md.

+### T-1028 Expose generic methods on Delphi interfaces
+Summary: Expose generic Subscribe/Post/Advanced/Queue/Metrics methods on the Delphi interfaces, removing conditional compilation guards, and add regression tests that consume them via ImaxBus.

+Details:
+- Remove {$IFDEF FPC} guards around generic method declarations in ImaxBus, ImaxBusAdvanced, ImaxBusQueues, ImaxBusMetrics so they are compiled for Delphi as well.
+- Ensure that ImaxBus includes Subscribe<T>, Post<T>, TryPost<T>, SubscribeNamedOf<T>, PostNamedOf<T>, TryPostNamedOf<T>, SubscribeGuidOf<T>, PostGuidOf<T>.
+- Ensure ImaxBusAdvanced includes EnableSticky<T> (in addition to EnableStickyNamed) and the generic coalesce methods.
+- Ensure ImaxBusQueues includes SetPolicyFor<T> and GetPolicyFor<T>.
+- Ensure ImaxBusMetrics includes GetStatsFor<T>.
+- Add a test case TTestInterfaceGenerics that obtains ImaxBus from maxBus and calls these generic methods without casting to TmaxBus, verifying they work.
+- Update documentation to reflect that the generic API is fully available on the interface in both compilers.

 ## Blocked